ChristianSi/lytspel/README.md

 * /eI/ is spelled «ay» at the end of words and before other vowels (instead of «ai»), e.g. «play, holiday, layer, cayoss» ‹...chaos›.
 * /aI/ is spelled «ai» before other vowels (instead of «y»), e.g.
-  «dai'ameter, quaiet, vaielenss, aiern, haierarki, Ha'waii» ‹diameter, quiet, violence, iron, hierarchy, Hawaii›.
+  «dai'amiter, quaiet, vaielenss, aiern, haierarki, Ha'waii» ‹diameter, quiet, violence, iron, hierarchy, Hawaii›.
 This prevents confusion with the consonant /j/ (as in «yet») which is also spelled «y» but only occurs before vowels.
 There is no risk of confusion with /eI/ (as in «aim,